fum4/npm/packages/navigate-away/README.md

 There is also a _component_ version of the hook.

-It comes handy when dealing with libraries such as Formik and you need to pass Formik props to the hook:
+It comes handy when dealing with libraries like Formik and you need to pass props to the hook

 ```javascript
 import { NavigateAway } from 'navigate-away'